Aidan Laprete

 Aidan James Laprete Powell (born September 6, 2001) is an American singer, songwriter, actor, and record producer.
+As an actor, he is known for his role as Henry Tanaka in The Wilds.

 Early life

 Laprete was born on September 6, 2001, in Honolulu, Hawaii.

-Laprete's first time acting was at the age of 18 months in a TV pilot, "The Break".
-He continued to do commercials as a child.
+Laprete first started acting in commercials as a child.
 Laprete started playing the ukulele at age four, and started to sing at age eight.
 He started performing at age six in children's groups at local ukulele festivals.

-Musical style

-The ukulele, played as a pop instrument rather than in traditional Hawaiian style, is his trademark.
-He has said, "I want to be able to show the ukulele to everybody and be able to show that you can do anything with it."
-After rebranding to Laprete from Aidan James in 2020, he changed his sound completely, now being labeled as alternative pop music with electronic, hip hop, ambient, and UK garage influences.
-His influences include Jon Bellion, The 1975, Bon Iver, Jai Paul, and Sevdaliza.
-In live performances, James uses a Boss RC-300 to create loops live on the spot, Roland SPD-SX to trigger samples, Ableton Live, and TC Helicon's Voicelive 3 for ukulele and singing effects.